 - Board Certification

-Certification Agency Specialty Year of Issuance American Osteopathic Board of Internal Medicine Endocrinology, Diabetes and Metabolism 2018 American Osteopathic Board of Internal Medicine Internal Medicine 2015
+Certification Agency Specialty Year American Osteopathic Board of Internal Medicine Endocrinology, Diabetes and Metabolism 2018 American Osteopathic Board of Internal Medicine Internal Medicine 2015